-- 10.1 Knowledge and understanding must be considered in light of the role of the Board to assist CDDFRA in line with the requirements outlined in section 1 above.
-The Board should establish and maintain a policy and framework to address the knowledge and understanding requirements that apply to Board members. - 10.2 Board members shall attend and participate in training arranged in order to meet and maintain the requirements set out in the Board's knowledge and understanding policy and framework. - 10.3 Board members shall participate in such personal training needs analysis or other processes that are put in place in order to ensure that they maintain the required level of knowledge and understanding to carry out their role on the Board.
+- 10.1 Knowledge and understanding must be considered considering the role of the Board to assist CDDFRA in line with the requirements outlined in section 1 above.
+The Board should establish and maintain a policy and framework to address the knowledge and understanding requirements that apply to Board members. - 10.2 Board members shall attend and participate in training arranged to meet and maintain the requirements set out in the Board's knowledge and understanding policy and framework. - 10.3 Board members shall participate in such personal training needs analysis or other processes that are put in place to ensure that they maintain the required level of knowledge and understanding to carry out their role on the Board.